Rotational effects in quark stars: comparing different models: Abstract

 \section{Abstract}

-We investigate the rotational properties of self-bound strange quark stars using two representative quark matter equations of state (EOS): the vector MIT bag model and the density-dependent quark mass (DDQM) model.
+We investigate the rotational properties of strange quark stars using two representative quark matter (QM) equations of state (EOS): the vector MIT bag model and the density-dependent quark mass (DDQM) model.
 Through general-relativistic calculations of uniformly rotating sequences, we analyze their mass--radius relations, moments of inertia, quadrupole moments, surface redshifts, Keplerian frequencies, and energy components.
 A central result of this work is the full decomposition of the stellar energy budget in rotating strange stars, separating gravitational, internal, rotational, and binding energy contributions.
-Rotation amplifies the intrinsic EOS differences: the MIT model supports more massive ($M_{\max} \gtrsim 3.3\,M_\odot$) compact stars with larger moments of inertia and greater resistance to deformation, while the DDQM model produces larger radii, less massive stars limited by mass-shedding at lower frequencies.
-Combined measurements of mass, radius, and frequency can thus break the EOS degeneracy; massive, rapidly rotating pulsars favors MIT-like EOS, whereas larger radii in canonical stars point to a DDQM-like model.
-These rotational observables, soon to be tightly constrained by NICER and next-generation gravitational-wave detectors, offer a means to test the existence and composition of self-bound quark matter in compact stars.
+Rotation amplifies the intrinsic EOS differences: the MIT model supports more massive ($M_{\max} \gtrsim 3.3\,M_\odot$) compact stars with larger moments of inertia and greater resistance to deformation, while the DDQM model produces larger radii, less massive stars limited by low Keplerian frequencies.
+Combined measurements of mass, radius, moment of inertia, surface redshift, and spin frequency can thus break the EOS degeneracy; massive, rapidly rotating pulsars favor MIT-like EOS, whereas larger moment of inertia in canonical stars point to a DDQM-like model.
+Moreover, by contrasting the rotational properties of quark stars (QSs) with those of hadronic neutron stars (NSs), we identify distinctive multimessenger signatures of strange stars.
+These rotational observables, soon to be tightly constrained by Neutron Star Interior Composition Explorer (NICER) and next-generation gravitational-wave detectors, offer a means to test the existence and composition of QM in compact stars.